 - Mail order, Internet promotion and other marketing mechanisms for tobacco products must be prohibited.

-- Tobacco use should be eliminated from new movies especially movies intended for children, teens and general audiences.
+- Tobacco use should be eliminated from new movies especially movies, television shows as well as streaming content intended for children, teens and general audiences.

 - Increasingly stringent, tobacco company- specific, performance standards should be set to reduce children's use of all forms of tobacco.
 Failure to reduce children’s use must result in severe, graduated penalties.

-The American Lung Association opposes laws that punish children.
-Civil or criminal penalties on youth possession or purchase of tobacco products have not been demonstrated to be an effective tobacco control strategy.
+The American Lung Association opposes laws that punish underage possession.
+Civil or criminal penalties on underage possession or purchase of tobacco products have not been demonstrated to be an effective tobacco control strategy and should be eliminated.